rehmoe/Codeigniter3-REST-Boilerplate/README.md

 un-opinionated as possible.
 It contains a number of cool features for REST APIs such as a built-in JWT library, static routes and middleware brought to us by the amazing `Luthier-CI` package, a proper REST Controller library brought to us by Phil Sturgeon and Chris Kacerguis, a small but useful `MY_Controller` and an amazing `MY_Model` brought to us by Avenir.
-Also included is a cool assortment of composer dependencies and integration for libraries like `Monolog` PSR3 Logger library, Dotenv by Vance Lucas for Environment configuration and Whoops Errors for Cool Kids for API/UI errors during development.
-Also included are a series of helper files, hooks and migrations to make the instantiation of REST APIs far quicker and far more simple.
+Also included is a cool assortment of composer dependencies and integration for libraries like `Monolog` PSR3 Logger library, Dotenv by Vance Lucas for Environment configuration and Whoops Errors for Cool Kids for API/UI errors during development as well as a series of helper files, hooks and migrations to make the instantiation of REST APIs far quicker and far more simple.

+I built this because I primarily build APIs and I absolutely love working with the CodeIgniter framework.
+Also this was built to keep the DY KISS approach in all of my future API projects, while modernizing CodeIgniter 3 to allow it to be used for years to come with best practices at the forefront of boilerplate's design and structure.
-I built this to eliminate the need to constantly adjust the Codeigniter folder structure and move the application directory outside of the publicly accessible scope and to eliminate the need to repeat tasks like the need to constantly configure a composer.json file for dependencies or load helper files, separate the config into an environment based structure, initiate the REST Controller library, add a `MY_Model` file, etc. This boilerplate is geared towards building only APIs and not initially built for User Interface mechanics.
+This is due to me wanting to eliminate the need to constantly adjust the Codeigniter folder structure and move the application directory outside of the publicly accessible scope and to eliminate the need to repeat tasks like the need to constantly configure a composer.json file for dependencies or load helper files, separate the config into an environment based structure, initiate the REST Controller library, add a `MY_Model` file, monitor my dependencies, etc, etc, etc.
+Please note, that this boilerplate is geared towards building only APIs and not initially built for User Interface mechanics (although that still can be done).

 After installation, run the sessions migration, switch to database sessions and go to `http://mysite.com/sessions` in a Postman style app or via cURL, etc and test out a real time demonstration of this project.
 Alternately, you can visit the Postman docs of this very example by going to this [link](https://documenter.getpostman.com/view/1486787/RznBMKeo)

 I hope everyone enjoys this and finds it useful.
 Please feel free to offer any advice or issue PRs and fixes where you see fit.
 All credit for the Codeigniter framework goes to the Codeigniter team at BCIT and credit for the composer dependencies goes to their respective authors.
 Without their work, this would've been a lot more difficult of an approach =)

 ## Folder Structure